owhitleym-ui/EcoScoop/intellij/README.md

 - Internet connection (feeds are fetched live on startup)

 ### Compile & Run
 The entry point is `Controller.main()`.
 A secondary `Main.main()` is available for quick testing — it prints all article summaries and exits.
+You can find these in the files './src/main/java/Controller'

 ## Project Structure